reclaimprotocol/attestor-core/README.md

    - The command can take in variables from your environment as well.
 By default the `.env` file.
 These variables must be mustache encoded, for eg. `{{GH_TOKEN}}`
 2. We've provided such an example for github, which you can run via `npm run example:github-claim`

-## Applications
+## Provider

-An "application" in reclaim's context is simply a provider for some reputation or credential.
+An "provider" in reclaim's context is simply a provider for some reputation or credential.

 For example, you could have an application termed "google-login" that is configured to verify claims of ownership of google accounts.
 (PS: this has actually been implemented here)